OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 In these situations, the source concept is a combination of the attribute (test or history) and the value (test result or disease).
 The
-“Maps to” relationship maps this source to the attribute concept, and the “Maps to value” to the value concept.
+"Maps to" relationship maps this source to the attribute concept, and the "Maps to value" to the value concept.
 See Figure 5.4 for an example.

 <img src="$destination_dir/attachments/$file_name/media/image4.png"